Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 This village in the south of the island boasts a lighthouse and spectacular views of the Mizithres, two majestic rocks rising from the Ionian Sea.
 What’s more, Keri’s stone church faithfully reflects the traditional architecture of Zakynthos.

-During the 1953 earthquake, the village was partly spared.
-As a result, a valuable part of the original heritage was preserved.
-Moreover, Keri remains a vibrant place of tradition.
-Inhabitants perpetuate their religious customs, particularly during feasts dedicated to the Virgin Mary.
+The village was partially spared during the 1953 earthquake.
+In this way, a valuable part of the original heritage has been preserved.
+At the same time, Keri remains a vibrant place of tradition.
+Inhabitants perpetuate their religious customs, particularly on feast days dedicated to the Virgin Mary.

 Volimes, the artisan soul of Zakynthos